 - 1/2 teaspoon sea salt

-- Preheat the oven to 180C / 350F and line a baking sheet with parchment paper.
+- Preheat the oven to 350°F (180°C) and line a baking sheet with parchment paper.

-- Place the oats, hazelnut meal, pumpkin spice, baking soda, and salt into a large bowl.
+- Place the oats, hazelnut meal, oat flour, pumpkin spice, baking soda, and salt into a large bowl.

 - Add the pumpkin, dates, and hazelnut butter to the bowl of a food processor fitted with the blade attachment.
 Blend until smooth.

 - Pour the pumpkin mixture into the large bowl with the oats and mix until combined.
-Fold in the chopped chocolate.
+Fold in the chocolate and chopped nuts.

 - Use a cookie scoop or a tablespoon to scoop out 15 equally sized balls of dough.
 Use your hands to flatten the cookies slightly.